torkelrogstad/pascal2016/README.md

 ```
 java -jar pascal2016.jar program.pas
 ```
 An example run would be `java -jar build/libs/pascal2016.jar programs/10star.pas`.
 Some test programs are located in the folder `programs`.
+Binaries are placed in the folder `binaries`.
+If a file with that name exists, the binaries are placed from wherever the compiler was started.